sinc-lab/llm4pfam/README.md

 Since embedding sequences takes some time, precomputed embeddings are provided.
 You can download them from [here](https://drive.google.com/drive/folders/1Wp5zzMUES1u4neGqrR2_FAwGylNG7v7h?usp=sharing).
 Copy and unzip all the files you need on the root folder (`llm4pfam/`).
 All models require `data/` folder compressed in `data.tar.gz` file.
 KNN and MLP also need per-protein embeddings, while CNN needs per-residue embeddings.

-Embedding files must be in the correct folder.
+Embedding files should be placed in the same folder hierarchy as in the link above.
 The files (with .npy or .pk extensions) are searched by default in `data/embeddings/` folder.
-You can create that folder and move the file there or change the embedding folder by passing it as a parameter with:
+You can change the embedding folder by passing it as a parameter with:

 ```
 python [path/to/script.py] --embeddings [path/to/embeddings/folder/]